thegrumpys/odop/docs/About/Intro.md

 The ODOP software approaches "design" from an engineering perspective.
-Specifically, this notion of design is all about selecting appropriate values for parameters that can be controlled in order to achieve the desired performance of an engineering system.
+Specifically, this notion of design is all about selecting appropriate values for those parameters that can be controlled in order to achieve the desired performance of an engineering system.
 A mathematical model of the system under investigation is required.
-While this is "computer aided design", computer graphics in the form of drafted drawings or 3D models are not central to this design process.
+While this is "computer-aided engineering design", computer graphics in the form of drafted drawings or 3D models are not central to this design process.

+While certainly capable of analyzing the performance of an existing design, ODOP is at its best when used to develop solutions to difficult and highly constrained original design problems.

 &nbsp;

 **OPTIMIZATION**